 Overview 2

 Frequently Asked Questions 3

 FILING TAX RETURN 3

 Do I have to file a federal tax return?
 3

 Do I have to file a state tax return?
 3

 Even though I don't have to file a tax return, should I file?
 3

 When should I file my return?
 3

 What if I need more time?
 4

 What information do I need to complete my tax return?
 4

 How can I file my tax return?
 4

 How do I sign my return electronically?
 4

 Can my Privacy Act Waiver designee sign my return for me?
 5

 Can my Power of Attorney sign my return for me?
 5

 When should I pay any taxes I owe?
 5

-I have to pay taxes.
-How can the Peace Corps help?
-5

 PEACE CORPS INCOME 5

 What is my Peace Corps income?
 5

 Is my Peace Corps income taxable?
 6

-I received \$5,600 in readjustment allowance.
+I received my full amount of readjustment allowance.
 How do I report that on my tax return?
 7

+I received the evacuation allowance and wellness stipend.
+How do I report that on my tax return?
+7

 How do I enter my Peace Corps income on my tax return?
 7

 I took the travel stipend instead of a plane ticket home.
 Is that taxable?
 7

-W-2 ISSUES 7
+W-2 QUESTIONS 7

 What's on my W-2?
 7

 When will I get my W-2?
 7

 My W-2 was damaged.
 What should I do?
 7

 My W-2 was sent to my old address.
 What should I do?
-8
+7

 My W-2 has an error.
 What should I do?
 8

-My Close of Service was in December 2018.
-Why did I get a 2019 W-2 but I did not get 1095-C?
+My Close of Service was in December 2019.
+Why did I get a 2020 W-2 but I did not get 1095-C?
 8

 What is Peace Corps' Employer Identification Number (EIN) and address?
 8

 TAX BENEFITS 8

 Am I eligible for the Earned Income Credit?
 8

-MISCELLANEOUS 8

-I collect Social Security benefits.
+MISCELLANEOUS 8 I collect Social Security benefits.
 Will my Peace Corps income affect my benefits?
 8 Taxable Social Security Benefits 8 I'm a Massachusetts resident.
 What goes on the Massachusetts Schedule HC?
 9 Can my parents claim me as dependent?
-9 1()95-C 9 Does Peace Corps provide health insurance coverage that meets the minimum essential requirement of the Affordable Care Act?
-Does the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act? .
-10 Do I have to file tax return to report health insurance coverage? .
-10 Do I qualify for the Affordable Care Act health insurance coverage exemption requirement? .
+9 1095-C 9 Does Peace Corps provide health insurance coverage that meets the minimum essential requirement of the Affordable Care Act?
+Does the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act?
+9 Do I have to file tax return to report health insurance coverage?
+10 Do I qualify for the Affordable Care Act health insurance coverage exemption requirement?
 10 Do I need to send the 1095-C to IRS when I file my tax return and should I wait to receive the 1095-C before prepare and file my tax return?